Clermont-Ferrand station

-Clermont-Ferrand is a railway station, located on the Saint-Germain-des-Fossés–Nîmes railway in Clermont-Ferrand, Auvergne-Rhône-Alpes, France.
+Clermont-Ferrand station (French: Gare de Clermont-Ferrand) is a French railway station, located on the Saint-Germain-des-Fossés–Nîmes railway in Clermont-Ferrand, Auvergne-Rhône-Alpes, France.
 The station is served by Intercités (Intercity) and TER (Regional) services operated by SNCF.

 Location

 The station is located on the Saint-Germain-des-Fossés–Nîmes, Clermont-Ferrand-Saint-Just-sur-Loire and Eygurande-Merlines-Clermont-Ferrand railways.

 History

 The station opened in 1855 following the extension of the line from Gannat.
 The station of Clermont-Ferrand has been renovated between 2010 and 2018.

 Train services

 The following services call at Clermont-Ferrand as of 2022: